 Intel has been moving into the IoT and data center spaces, both of which should see strong demand as 5G adds a tailwind to both industries.
 Intel’s data center growth has been impressive from quarter to quarter, suggesting the company is on track for a fully-fledged turnaround.

 Furthermore, another bonus for INTC stock investors is the fact that the firm has been a consistent dividend stock for the past two decades.
-Its trailing dividend yield is a respectable 1.8%, but the firm is likely to raise its dividend in the years to come.
+The firm is likely to raise its dividend in the years to come.

 There are a lot of reasons to buy AT&T (NYSE:T) stock, and 5G is certainly one of them.
 According to Deutsche Bank’s Bryan Kroft, the firm’s core wireless business stands to benefit from the 5G rollout in 2020.
 The company is also currently working to improve its network capacity, which should help it get a leg up in the transition to 5G.